1944 United States elections

-The 1944 United States elections was held on November 7, 1944, taking place just a month after the Allies liberated Paris in World War II.
-President Franklin D. Roosevelt was re-elected to an unprecedented fourth term, while the Democrats retained their majorities in both chambers of Congress.
+Elections were held on November 7, 1944, during the final stages of World War II.
+President Franklin D. Roosevelt was easily re-elected to an unprecedented fourth term, and the Democratic Party retained their majorities in both chambers of Congress.

+During the presidential election, Roosevelt was in office for three terms and eleven years, making him the longest-serving President in U.S. history.
+As the incumbent president, Roosevelt was renominated by the Democratic Party, while in the Republican primaries, New York Governor Thomas E. Dewey won his party's nomination.
+In Texas, the Texas Regulars was formed to block Roosevelt's reelection over the New Deal and his perceived supportive policies on African Americans, but their efforts were unsuccessful.
+Roosevelt defeated Dewey in a landslide, taking 432 electoral votes against Dewey's 99 electoral votes.

+In the congressional elections, Democrats maintained control of Congress.
+In the Senate, Democrats lost seats but maintained control of the chamber.
+In the House of Representatives, Democrats won the popular vote by a margin of 4.7 percentage points and gained 22 seats for a healthy majority after spending the last term holding a razor-thin majority.
+In the governorships, Democrats gained three seats.

-The elections of 1944 were a referendum on President Roosevelt's execution of the war, and with the United States and the allies delivering successful results against the Axis powers, the American public rallied around the President and his party.
+The elections were a referendum on Roosevelt's execution of the war.
+With the United States and the Allies delivering successful results against the Axis powers, especially with the fall of fascist Italy a year ago and the Normandy landings the last summer, the public rallied around the Democrats.
+After the election, Roosevelt died in office in April 1945 after his fourth inauguration.

 President

-Seeking a record fourth term, Democratic incumbent President Franklin D. Roosevelt was challenged by Republican Governor Thomas E. Dewey of New York.
+Seeking a record fourth term, Democratic incumbent president Franklin D. Roosevelt was challenged by Republican governor Thomas E. Dewey of New York.
 Dewey ran an energetic campaign, seeking a smaller government and a less-regulated economy as the end of World War II seemed in sight.
 Roosevelt dominated the electoral college for the fourth straight election and won the popular vote by seven and a half points, his lowest margin.
 Roosevelt easily won his party's nomination, while Dewey took the Republican nomination on the first ballot over Ohio Governor John W. Bricker, who would be nominated for vice president.
 Future president Harry S. Truman won the Democratic nomination for vice president, replacing Henry A. Wallace on the Democratic ballot.